swtan346/tp/docs/UserGuide.md

 Example command:

-`delete 2` deletes the 2nd person in the address book.
+`delete 2` deletes the 2nd person in the displayed list.
 ```
 Deleted Person: Jane Doe
 IC: A1234567B